eagle20111/hello-hugo/content/posts/notes/2022-07-19_SoftwareInstallation.md

     ```text
     # sudoers file.
     #
-    # This file MUST be edited with the 'visudo' command as root.
+    # This file MUST be edited with the 'vi sudo' command as root.
     #
     # See the sudoers man page for the details on how to write a sudoers file.
     #